jsdclxvi/Reforestation/README.md

-## Slept like a log last night … woke up in the fireplace.
+## Past, present, and future walked into a bar....
+It was tense.